63P/Wild: Observational history

 It was first detected by Paul Wild at the Zimmerwald Observatory of the Astronomical Institute of Bern, Switzerland on a photographic plate exposed on 26 March 1960, who estimated its brightness at a magnitude of 14.3.
 Its elliptical orbit was then calculated to have an orbital period of 13.17 years.

 Its predicted reappearance in 1973 was observed by Elizabeth Roemer of the U.S. Naval Observatory, Flagstaff, Arizona at a magnitude of 17.5.
 Although not found in 1986 it was rediscovered in 1999 with a magnitude of around 12.
 The 2013 return was moderately favourable with magnitude again around 12.

+Physical characteristics

-The nucleus of the comet has a radius of 2.9 km, assuming a geometric albedo of 0.04.
+The nucleus of the comet has a diameter of 2.92 km, assuming a geometric albedo of 0.04.